cccbr/belfryprojects/content/docs/020-scoping-project/index.md

 ### The bells and associated installation

 {{< hint info >}}
 This is a summary of the key issues to be addressed.
-For major projects you should also consult [Technical Options](../070-contract-specification/technical-options/), which is an annexe to *Contract Specification*.
+For major projects you should also consult [Technical Options](../070-contract-specification/technical-options/), which is an addendum to *Contract Specification*.
 {{< /hint >}}

 ![New bell being cast](scoping_fig-4a.jpg)